Eritrea–United States relations: History

 Eritrea's relationship with the U.S. has been further complicated by President Joe Biden's statements at the United States–Africa Leaders Summit 2022.
 Biden emphasized the importance of Africa's success for global prosperity and acknowledged the existence of democracies in Africa, such as Botswana, Ghana, Kenya, Morocco, Namibia, Somaliland, and South Africa.
 However, he also indicated a willingness to overlook issues of corruption and human rights violations in certain contexts, although Eritrea was specifically mentioned as an exception due to its particularly troubling record.
 Eritrea's trajectory under President Isaias Afwerki's leadership has been marked by authoritarianism, severe restrictions on civil liberties, and involvement in regional conflicts, notably in Ethiopia and Tigray.

 U.S. interests in Eritrea include consolidating the peace with Ethiopia, encouraging progress toward establishing a democratic political culture, supporting Eritrean efforts to become constructively involved in solving regional problems, and promoting economic reform.

+In 2025, Marco Rubio, as per the U.S. Department of State, wished Eritrea a happy 34th independence anniversary and expressed a desire to pursue further diplomatic engagement with the country.
+Additionally, the second Trump administration listed de-escalating and preventing a regional conflict involving in the Horn of Africa (Eritrea-Somalia-Ethiopia) as one of its national security goals.
+According to the November 2025 National Security Strategy, "Opportunities for engagement could include negotiating settlements to ongoing conflicts (e.g., DRC-Rwanda, Sudan), and preventing new ones (e.g., Ethiopia-Eritrea-Somalia)" (p.
+33, Section E: Africa).

+As of 7 May 2026, The United States is planning to lift sanctions against Eritrea, reflecting a strategic shift linked to the Red Sea's rising geopolitical importance amid regional tensions and the Iran war.
+The move aims to improve U.S.-Eritrea relations and send a message to Ethiopia regarding its ambitions for sea access, given the regional instability caused by conflicts in Sudan, Somalia, and Ethiopia.
+The Wall Street Journal states, "The Trump administration is exploring ways to reset ties with a reclusive and autocratic state controlling prime geopolitical real estate along the Red Sea as Iran threatens to choke off a second vital maritime corridor against the backdrop of war with the U.S." This seeks to address the shifting dynamics in the Red Sea region, especially with the closure of the Strait of Hormuz disrupting oil supplies and increasing contestation over maritime routes.